 Trump's critics seemingly could not distinguish between the flaws and mistakes of a private citizen and the likely crimes and corruption of a public servant sworn to defend the Constitution.
 The average Republican voter saw this failure of discernment as further evidence of a bipartisan D.C. elite.

-Another example of this appearance of collusion is the Never Trumpers' eagerness to smear the president and his supporters as exclusionary nativists, redefining conservatism as authoritarian and even proto-fascist.
+Accusations of nativism Another example of this appearance of collusion is the Never Trumpers' eagerness to smear the president and his supporters as exclusionary nativists, redefining conservatism as authoritarian and even proto-fascist.
 But this irrational fear of fascism, a staple of the progressive lexicon of smears, is preposterous and depends on a historically shallow understanding of fascism.
 It also ignores the genius of our divided government and balance of powers.
 No matter how expansionary executive power has become over the years, Trump's struggle to get his policy preferences into law so far shows that our constitutional order remains resilient and continues, as James Madison wrote in Federalist No. 51, to pit ambition against ambition.
 As for nativism, it is stunning to hear so-called conservatives branding the desire to reform our out-of-control immigration policies or calls to put "America first" as nativist.
 The fiscal and social costs of 11 million illegal aliens and feckless family reunification and visa policies are real, though seldom experienced firsthand by well-heeled champions of amnesty or continued unregulated immigration.
-Nor is it nativist or exclusionary to express pride in
+Nor is it nativist or exclusionary to express pride in Republican establishment reinforces the progressives' animus against a unique American identity and way of life superior to others.
+A Clinton presidency Finally, there is no calculus whereby our country would be better off with Hillary Clinton as president.

-Trump's sins are

-MOSTLY THOSE AGAINST

-DECORUM AND MANNERS,

-A REJECTION OF

-THE ESTABLISHMENT'S

-AGREED UPON PROTOCOLS

-OF POLITICAL CONDUCT.